nih-cfde/announcements/README.md

 1. Using the "view" option for nice rendering, copy the text from the `YYYY-MM-DD-announcements.md` file into an email
-2. Set the subject to "CFDE Weekly Announcements"
+2. Set the subject to "CFDE Announcements"
 4. Send the email to <Announcements@CFDE.groups.io>